briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 When solving such a system, the efficient way to do so is to factorize `A` into an appropriate factorized form such as `Cholesky` or `QR`, then perform the `\` operation on the factorized form.
 The pullback of `A\B` with respect to `B` is `Ȳ -> A' \ Ȳ`.
-It should be noted that this involves computing the factorization of `A'` (the adjoint of `A`).[^8] In this computation the factorization of the original `A` can reused.
+It should be noted that this involves computing the factorization of `A'` (the adjoint of `A`).[^8] In this computation the factorization of the original `A` can be reused.
 Doing so can give a 4x speed-up.

 We don't have this in ChainRules.jl yet, because Julia is missing some definitions of `adjoint` of factorizations ([JuliaLang/julia#38293](https://github.com/JuliaLang/julia/issues/38293)).[^8]